sagedontgo/TheSwiftKnights/README.md

 </p>

 ***
 ***NOTE:*** *The Swift Knights is maintained by one developer.
 I have no assistance in terms of the code and direction.
 Please excuse bad, choppy, or inefficient code!
-Please feel free to submit Pull Requests which may improve the datapacks performance.*
+Please feel free to submit Pull Requests which may improve the datapacks performance.
+This datapack has NOT yet come out, and the code uploaded here is for tracking purposes only.*
 <br>
 <br>
 ## Introduction